 RBI Grade B Application Fee

-The RBI Grade B application fee varies by category and is clearly mentioned in the official notification.
-General, OBC, and EWS candidates pay a higher fee, while SC, ST, and PwBD candidates get a concession.
-RBI staff are exempted.
-The fee must be paid online during application submission.
+The application fee for RBI Grade B 2026 varies by category and is clearly stated in the official notification.
+General, OBC, and EWS candidates are required to pay a higher fee, while SC, ST, and PwBD candidates enjoy a concession.
+Importantly, RBI staff are fully exempted from paying the fee.

-If you are serious about the RBI Grade B 2026 exam, the right time to begin is not after the notification drops.
-It is now.
-Most candidates will wait for the official 2026 notification and lose precious months doing nothing but tracking updates.
+If you are serious about the RBI Grade B 2026 exam, the right time to begin is now — not after the notification drops on 28 April 2026.
+Most candidates will waste weeks tracking updates, but those who start early will already be ahead.

-Starting early gives you space to think, revise, and correct mistakes without pressure.
-This is how you stay ahead of the crowd, by preparing quietly while others are still waiting.
-Preparation should move with intent, not delay.
+Starting early gives you space to revise calmly, correct mistakes, and build confidence without last‑minute pressure.
+This is how you stay ahead of the crowd — by preparing quietly while others are still waiting.
+Remember: preparation should move with intent, not delay.